paceaux/McSandy/README.md

 ### How can I export my work? ###
 At the bottom of McSandy is a <kbd>download</kbd> button.
 This will export your current project to a static HTML file.

-In future versions, you will have the option to export each section of code.

 ### How can I make it better ?
 If you'd like to contribute, just pull the repo.
 All of the 'editable' assets are in the `preAssets` folder.
 The HTML files are in their own folder.
 Grunt.js will build the files in `postAssets`, and generate a file called `post-mcsandy.html` for you.

-## Upcoming Features ##
- + manually enter external js libraries
- + editor validation
- + last project-restore

 ## Recently done ##